 reason one :: walking & stories

 For as long as I can remember, I have loved to walk and think of stories.
-It seemed so natural to me, that I was surprised to discover early on in marriage, that Evan did not do the same […]
+It seemed so natural to me, that I was surprised to discover early on in marriage, that Evan did not do the same thing.
+He, if left with open time […]

 Sleep is one of those things that you don’t think about much until it’s gone.
 But when a big event is looming, a stressful season strikes, or sickness robs you of your z’s, suddenly sleep becomes an important riddle to unravel.
-But, like they told you in […]
+But, like they told you in high school psychology, sleep truly is […]

 Church retreat weekends have always had a special place in my heart.
 I love the change of scenery and being in nature.
 I particularly love the way that being apart from the routine seems to stretch time.
-It allows you to look back on yourself and your […]
+It allows you to look back on yourself and your life in new ways.
+Each spring, […]

 On vacation my mom, sister-in-law, and I will often do yoga together.
 My mom goes to yoga classes a couple times a week at home, and she is a good sport about trying my routines.
-Our exercise time in Yellowstone last week was mostly devoted to hiking, […]
+Our exercise time in Yellowstone last week was mostly devoted to hiking, but we did squeeze in a […]

 Ballet has shaped how I think about exercise and movement.
 My experience with ballet was marked with beauty and strength, focus and challenge.
 And that’s how I want to move now.
 I want to move within beauty.
 I want to grow stronger.
-I want to learn to […]
+I want to learn to focus, control, and challenge both my […]

 Seven Springs ago, when Evan and I were falling in love, we spent a lot of time outside walking, picnicking, and just being out in the sunshine after the long Illinois winter.